Understanding Recreational Cannabis Laws by State

 Public Consumption:

 It is illegal to smoke or consume cannabis in public places in California.
 This includes sidewalks, parks, and other areas accessible to the public.
+It is also prohibited to smoke in vehicles while driving or riding as a passenger.

 Licensing and Taxes:

 In order to sell recreational cannabis in California, businesses must obtain a license from the state and pay taxes on their sales.
-This has resulted in a regulated market with quality control measures in place.

 DUI Laws: